 The focus away from promoting a functional benefit to a strong emotional benefit — that of a business owner or IT person being able to relax knowing that tech needs will be taken care of without impacting the company’s daily operations or profits — helps define the brand personality of the company, setting it apart from the other “repair shop” companies who are no longer positioned as threats or competitors.

 The Content Distribution Ecosystem

 Note that the value proposition is a core component of the purpose behind an integrated messaging strategy.
 One good example of how this strategy can be set up is with the Content Distribution Ecosystem.
 The Content Distribution Ecosystem is made up of individual content “clusters” that are thematically and contextually connected for greater visibility.

 The Content Distribution Ecosystem is an important part of a Digital PR Strategy.
 Digital PR is defined as the process of creating and sustaining an influential presence on the digital web.
 Learn more about Digital PR in this You Tube video.

-Bill Threlkeld is the president of Threlkeld Communications, a marketing communications and public relations firm that helps businesses develop the right marketing strategies to grow their businesses and meet financial goals.
+Bill Threlkeld is the president of Threlkeld Communications, a Digital Public Relations and SEO consultancy that helps businesses create and sustain an influential presence on the digital Web.
 He can be reached at firstname.lastname@example.org